rupertn/predicting_flight_delays/README.md

 **Calculating Greatest Circle Distance**: [https://medium.com/analytics-vidhya/finding-nearest-pair-of-latitude-and-longitude-match-using-python-ce50d62af546](https://medium.com/analytics-vidhya/finding-nearest-pair-of-latitude-and-longitude-match-using-python-ce50d62af546)

 ## Data Collection
-If a domestic flight was delayed in the United States in 2019, the delay typically fell into to one of four main categories, a weather delay (high winds, thunderstorms, freezing rain etc.), an airline delay (mechanical problem, crew scheduling issue etc.), a late aircraft delay (schedule knock-on effects etc.), or an air system delay (airport congestion, waiting for de-icing or refueling services etc.).
+If a domestic flight was delayed in the United States in 2019, the delay typically fell into to one of four main categories, a weather delay (high winds, thunderstorms, freezing rain etc.), an airline delay (mechanical problem, crew scheduling issue etc.), a late aircraft delay (schedule knock-on effects etc.), or an air system delay (airport congestion, runway inspection etc.).

 To accurately predict if a flight would be delayed several hours prior to its departure, we need data that relates to each type of commonly experienced delay.
 The following data sources were decided upon:

   * **Airline On-Time Performance Data**
       * Source: [United States Department of Transportation (Bureau of Transportation Statistics)](https://www.transtats.bts.gov/Tables.asp?DB_ID=120&DB_Name=Airline%20On-Time%20Performance%20Data&DB_Short_Name=On-Time)
   * **Airport Weather Reports from FAA Managed Weather Stations**
       * Source: [National Centers for Environmental Information - U.S. Local Climatological Data (LCD)](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00684)
   * **Aircraft Registration Data**
       * Source: web scraped via the FAA aircraft registration website.
   * **Airport Locations**
       * Source: [https://github.com/datasets/airport-codes](https://github.com/datasets/airport-codes)

 ### FAA Aircraft Registration Web Scraper

-For each aircraft tail number, also known as an N-number, the following registration information was collected:
+Built a web scraper to gather aircraft registration information from the FAA.
+For each aircraft tail number, also known as an N-number, the following data points were collected:
   * Active Aircraft:
     * Aircraft Model
     * Engine Model
-    * Manufacturer Year
+    * Year Manufactured
   * Deregistered Aircraft:
-    * Manufacturer Year
+    * Year Manufactured
     * Registration Cancellation Date

-To reduce load on the server, requests were sent in batches of 10 rather than individually as we have thousands of unique urls.
+As we have thousands of tail numbers, requests were sent in batches of 10 rather than individually to reduce load on the server.
 ## Data Cleaning
+Shown below are some of the key data cleaning procedures peformed on each data source.

 **Airline On-Time Performance Data:**
   * Created columns to indicate if the departure or arrival airport was slot controlled.
   * Determined which flights were operated by a swapped aircraft, and removed them.